 - (2) A person may not be a parishioner of more than one parish at the same time.
 If, but for this sub-rule, a person would be a parishioner of more than one parish at the same time, the person must elect as to the parish of which they consider themself to be a parishioner and any such election, when made, cannot be varied during the 3 months next following the date on which it was made. - (3) A person may not be a parishioner of more than one congregation of a parish at the same time.
-If, but for this sub-rule, a person would be a parishioner of more than one congregation at the same time, the person must elect as to the congregation of which they consider themself to be a parishioner and any such election, when made, cannot be varied during the 3 months next following the date on which it was made. - (4) In these rules - - (a) a reference to a function includes a reference to a power, authority and duty, and - (b) a reference to the exercise of a function includes, where the function is a duty, a reference to the performance of such duty. - (5) In these rules - - (a) a reference to a person becoming bankrupt includes a reference to that person applying to take the benefit of any law for the relief of bankrupt or insolvent debtors, compounding with his or her creditors or making an and a reference to a person who is bankrupt or mentally ill has a corresponding meaning.

-- assignment of his or her remuneration for their benefit, and - (b) a reference to a person becoming mentally ill includes a reference to that person becoming a temporary patient, a continued treatment patient, or a forensic patient within the meaning of the Mental Health Act 1990 or a protected person within the meaning of the Protected Estates Act 1983,
+If, but for this sub-rule, a person would be a parishioner of more than one congregation at the same time, the person must elect as to the congregation of which they consider themself to be a parishioner and any such election, when made, cannot be varied during the 3 months next following the date on which it was made. - (4) In these rules - a reference to a function includes a reference to a power, authority and duty, and - a reference to the exercise of a function includes, where the function is a duty, a reference to the performance of such duty. - (5) In these rules - - (a) a reference to a person becoming bankrupt includes a reference to that person applying to take the benefit of any law for the relief of bankrupt or insolvent debtors, compounding with his or her creditors or making an assignment of his or her remuneration for their benefit, and - (b) a reference to a person becoming mentally ill includes a reference to that person becoming a temporary patient, a continued treatment patient, or a forensic patient within the meaning of the Mental Health Act 1990 or a protected person within the meaning of the Protected Estates Act 1983.